SUBSCRIBE TO OUR NEWSLETTER TO STAY INFORMED ABOUT THE LATEST NEWS AND CONTENT

 Daniel Nyström

-Swedish artist Daniel Nyström's work constantly straddles the boundaries of contemporary art, design, architecture and textiles.
-Far from being problematic, Nyström has used the ambiguity and intangible boundaries of these disciplines to produce work that can encompass a wide number of audiences and heritages, even questioning the limits of contemporary society itself.
-When Nystrom works, he enters a meditative state.
-He starts with an idea and tries to transform it with his hands, which allows him to connect with himself.
-That is why he does not believe in the concept of time because, for him, the measure of time is the extension of the work.
+The work of Swedish artist Daniel Nyström constantly navigates the boundaries of contemporary art, design, architecture, and textiles.
+Far from being problematic, Nyström leverages the ambiguity and intangible limits of these disciplines to produce work that, while integrating a wide range of audiences and heritages, also questions the limits of contemporary society itself.
+When Nyström works, he enters a meditative state.
+He starts from an idea and tries to transform it with his hands, which allows him to connect with himself.
+This is why he does not believe in the concept of time; for him, the measurement of time is an extension of the work.

-His body of work, instead of being geographically or contextually definable, is marked by a deeply general human characteristic: experimentation.
-The use of fire, almost transversal in his artistic career, has a component of universality like no other.
-The gathering of an enormous diversity of materials converge in his pieces, with the sensitivity to incorporate techniques from certain regions and communities - such as Colombian techniques of weaving with virgin wool, for example - generates that his work results in two simultaneous elements: the local, in its technique, but profoundly universal, in its essence.
+Rather than being geographically or contextually definable, his body of work is characterized by a deeply human trait: experimentation.
+The use of fire, which is nearly ubiquitous in his work, has a universal component like no other.
+An enormous diversity of materials comes together in his pieces, with a sensitivity to incorporating techniques from various regions and communities—such as Colombian weaving with virgin wool, for example—resulting in a work that embodies both local techniques and universal essence.

-Nyström approaches communities, understands them and learns from them through observation.
+Nyström approaches communities, understands them, and learns from them through observation.
 His memory is connected to his hands, which learn quickly.
-He is not interested in copying what the artisans do; on the contrary, he is interested in understanding how they do it and the origin of each of the practices.
-This artist found in Colombia's craft traditions an unexpected richness to incorporate into his artistic work.
+He is not interested in merely copying what artisans do; rather, he seeks to understand how they do it and the origins of each practice.
+This artist found in the artisanal traditions of Colombia an unexpected wealth to incorporate into his artistic work.

-"I am aware that there are categories: art is one thing, architecture another, interior design a different one and fashion yet another.
-But for me, the space of creativity is one.
-One that manifests itself through different structures.
-Every piece I make is unique and a work of art.
-You can purchase one of my hats and if it doesn't fit you, you can hang it as an exhibition piece."
+“I am aware that there are categories: art is one thing, architecture another, interior design a different thing, and fashion another.
+But for me, the space of creativity is one—one that manifests itself through different structures.
+Each piece I make is unique and is a work of art.
+You can purchase one of my hats, and if it doesn't fit, you can hang it as a display piece.”